-Frank Lloyd Wright’s buildings have lower ceilings as Wright, as the architect, set the standard of the height according to what he thought was the scale that should be used, which was his height.
-He also designed many of the ceilings to be lower as he wanted to give his homes a feeling of compression and expansion when people entered different spaces.
+Frank Lloyd Wright’s buildings have lower ceilings as Wright, as the architect, set the standard of height according to what he thought was the scale that should be used, which was his height.
+He also designed many of the lower ceilings to give his homes a feeling of compression and expansion when people entered different spaces.

 Mongolia’s Genghis Khan Statue: Mongolia’s Love for Genghis Khan

 The Genghis Khan Statue Complex is outside Ulaanbaatar, Mongolia.
-This statue commemoration of the Mongolian leader, Genghis Khan, who ruled Mongolia in the early 1200s.
-Despite his challenging childhood, Genghis Khan rose to become one of the greatest and most powerful leaders of his time.
+This statue commemorates the Mongolian leader, Genghis Khan, who ruled Mongolia in the early 1200s.
+Despite his challenging childhood, Genghis Khan rose to become one of the greatest and most influential leaders of his time.
 Genghis Khan and his army conquered many parts of the world, including part of China, to the present-day Capsian Sea area.

 By clicking here, you can discover Mongolia’s Genghis Khan Statue: Mongolia’s Love for Genghis Khan.

 The Hmong people are from China and have migrated to southeast Asia, mainly Vietnam, Laos, Thailand, and Myanmar (Burma).
 The Mongols, also known as Mongolians, live mainly in Inner Mongolia (China) and Mongolia.
 The Hmong mainly live in the mountains, whereas the Mongols are nomadic herders.